OSGeo/OSGeoLive-doc/overview/mapguide_overview.rst

 **Uniform Data Access**

 * Exclusive use of the Feature Data Objects (FDO) API for vector and raster data
+* Provides a standardized way to access a variety of data sources including SHP, SDF, Oracle, MySQL, and PostGIS.

 **Flexible Application Development**